BRACKETS-by-TRIAD/harbor-ionic/harbor-README.md

 # Harbor #

-This Harbor provides docker configuration for your ionic project.
+This harbor provides docker configuration for your ionic project.
 It consist of node container.

 ## Starting a harbor ionic serve (in docker) ##